mayanktripathi4u/aws_terraform_cicd/README.md

 With the backend inplace you can continue with your regular terraform workflows.

 ### Step 5.1: Creating a Remote Backend Module
+In here we will focus on setting up the necessary AWS resources required for a Terraform Remote Backend.
+You will create a reusable remote backend module that compromises of the following resources -
+* IAM -- An IAM user for terraform, this user will have necessary permissions to manage your infrastructure.
+Its a good practice to have a specific IAM user for Terraform to limit the permissions and scope of actions that Terraform can perform, ensuing that terraform has only the permissions it needs and no more.
+* S3 Bucket for Terraform State -- this S3 bucket will be used to store your terraform State file allowing for easy access and versioning of your infrastructure State.
+* S3 Bucket Policy --  This policy will specify the permissions for the S3 bucket allowing the terraform user to list the bucket and to retrieve as well as deposit the objects within it.
+* DynamoDB -- A DynamoDB table for State Locking, this DynamoDB table will be used to lock the state file when a team member is applying changes to the infrastructure, preventing conflits.

+Lets setup this.